dchapkine/fineacl/README.md

 # What ?

-FINEACL is a fine grained ACL library for node
+FineACL is a fine grained ACL library for node

 # What ???

-FINEACL is a document/row level access contol library that handles per user, per resource, user defined ACLs.
+FineACL is a document/row level access contol library that handles per user, per resource, user defined ACLs.

 # Why